-It’s worth mentioning that the price for a theme includes technical support by its creators.
-If you encounter a compatibility issue it’s good to have someone to turn to instead of googling for up to a few days.
+It’s worth mentioning that the price for a theme includes technical support from its creators.
+If you encounter a compatibility issue, it’s good to have someone to turn to instead of googling for a possible solution.

 The freemium business model allows users to download a premium WordPress theme with part of it’s features cut out.
 Practically a fully functioning demo version of a WordPress theme.

-As for the support, you can most likely rely on online forums and groups for the free version.
-There is a big chance such will be moderated by the creators of the theme since your feedback improves their product.
+As for the support, you can most likely rely on online forums and groups for extra assistance.
+There is a chance they might be moderated by the theme creators since your feedback improves their product.

 Installing a Theme Through the WordPress Themes Catalogue

-1. From the WordPress Admin screen, head on to main menu → Appearance → Themes
+1. From the WordPress Admin screen, head on to the main menu → Appearance → Themes

-3. In the catalogue, you are presented with several ways of filtering themes.
-Head over to the search bar and type-in Twenty Sixteen as this will be the theme we will use for this exercise.
-Search results should show up automatically, but if they do not – press enter to confirm your search.
+3. On the next page, you are presented with several ways of filtering themes.
+Head over to the search bar and type in Twenty Sixteen as this will be the theme we will use for this exercise.

-4. Twenty Sixteen should be first in the results.
-Move the mouse cursor to it and the blue Install button will appear.
+4. Move the mouse cursor to the desired result and the blue Install button will appear.

-5. Clicking the install button will trigger the install process.
+5. Clicking the button will trigger the configuration process.
 Wait for it to finish.

 6. A blue Activate button should have appeared in place of the Install button.
 Click it to finish the installation.